Fibrosis-Inflammation Lab

 This model introduces leptin deficiency (ob/ob) onto the BTBR background strain.
 It is one of the few mouse models capable of recapitulating nodular glomerulosclerosis (Kimmelstiel-Wilson nodule-like lesions), a hallmark of human DKD.

-- Advantages: Best recapitulates the histopathological features of human DKD (nodular sclerosis, mesangial expansion, GBM thickening)
+• Advantages: One of the representative models that readily recapitulate the histopathological features of human DKD (nodular sclerosis, mesangial expansion, GBM thickening)

 2.6 Repeated Cisplatin Model